PaceyC/PaceyC.github.io/README.md

 ## License

-*Jekflix Template* is available under the MIT license.
-See the [LICENSE](https://github.com/thiagorossener/jekflix-template/blob/master/LICENSE) file for more info.
+*PaceyC Template* is available under the MIT license.
+See the [LICENSE](https://github.com/thiagorossener/PaceyC-template/blob/master/LICENSE) file for more info.